Updated: Jul 4

 If the measured free SO2 in the wine is below the amount necessary in in the chart above, make an adjustment with potassium metabisulfite.
 Because the process of checking the free SO2 may introduce a bit of air, I generally will over shoot the target by about 5 or 10 ppm (or sometimes more, if it is early in the aging period).

 Potassium metabisulfite contributes about 57% by weight to Free SO2.
-When calculating how many mg necessary, multiply by 0.57 to account for the 57% free SO2.
+When calculating how many mg necessary, divide by 0.57 to account for the 57% free SO2.
 The calculation is as follows.

 When adding Potassium Metabisulfite, make sure to dissolve fully in a small sample of water or wine before adding.
 Stir the SO2 solution into the wine thoroughly to assure that it mixes well.
 If you don't have one yet, get a small gram scale to make precise wine additions.
 This Scale works well for home winemaking applications.